picamator/MoneyExchanger/README.md

 Introduction
 ------------
 MoneyExchanger is a currency convertor between Russian ruble (RUB) to Polish zloty (PLN) using Yahoo!
 Finance APIs.
+It is possible to adapt converting to other currency pair by changing configuration and localization.

 Dependency
 ----------